-Stomach polyps — also called gastric polyps — are masses of cells that form on the lining inside your stomach.
-These polyps are rare and usually don’t cause any signs or symptoms.
+Stomach polyps are irregular growths of cells that form on the lining inside the stomach.
+These polyps are rare and usually don’t cause any symptoms.
+Stomach polyps also are called gastric polyps.

-Stomach polyps are most often discovered when your health care provider is examining you for some other reason.
+Stomach polyps are most often discovered when a healthcare professional does an exam for some other reason.

 Most stomach polyps don’t become cancerous.
-But certain types can increase your risk of stomach cancer.
-Depending on the type of stomach polyp you have, treatment might involve removing the polyp or monitoring it for changes.
+But certain types can increase the risk of stomach cancer.
+Depending on the type of stomach polyp, treatment might involve removing the polyp or monitoring it for changes.

 Stomach polyps usually don’t cause symptoms.

-But as a stomach polyp enlarges, open sores called ulcers can develop on its surface.
-Rarely, the polyp can block the opening between your stomach and your small intestine.
+But as a stomach polyp gets bigger, open sores called ulcers can develop on its surface.
+Rarely, the polyp can block the opening between the stomach and the small intestine.

 Symptoms include:

-See your health care provider if you have ongoing blood in your stool or other symptoms of stomach polyps.
+See a healthcare professional if you have blood in your stool or other symptoms of stomach polyps.

-Factors that increase your chances of developing stomach polyps include:
+Factors that increase the risk of forming stomach polyps include:

-Treatment depends on the type of stomach polyps you have:
+Treatment depends on the type of stomach polyps someone has:

-Your provider will likely recommend follow-up endoscopy to check for recurring polyps.
+A healthcare professional will likely recommend follow-up endoscopy to check for polyps that have come back.

 Treating H. pylori infection

-If you have gastritis caused by H. pylori bacteria in your stomach, your provider will likely recommend treatment with a combination of medicines, including antibiotics.
-Treating an H. pylori infection can make hyperplastic polyps disappear and also might stop polyps from recurring.
+For gastritis caused by H. pylori bacteria in the stomach, a care professional will likely recommend treatment with a combination of medicines, including antibiotics.
+Treating an H. pylori infection can make hyperplastic polyps disappear and might stop polyps from coming back.

-You might start by seeing your primary health care provider or you might be referred to a provider who specializes in the digestive system (gastroenterologist).
+You might start by first seeing someone on your healthcare team or you might be referred to a provider who specializes in the digestive system, called a gastroenterologist.

 Here’s some information to help you get ready for your appointment.